 What is the Law of Diminishing Marginal Utility?

-The Law of Diminishing Marginal Utility states that the additional utility gained from an increase in consumption decreases with an increase in the level of consumption.
+The Law of Diminishing Marginal Utility states that the additional utility gained from an increase in consumption decreases with each subsequent increase in the level of consumption.
 Marginal Utility is the change in total utility due to a one-unit change in the level of consumption.
-The Law of Diminishing Marginal Utility states the marginal utility decreases with the level of consumption.
+The Law of Diminishing Marginal Utility states the marginal utility gradually decreases with the level of consumption, utility being defined as satisfaction or benefit.

 Total Utility vs. Marginal Utility

-Total Utility is an aggregate measure of satisfaction gained from consumption whereas Marginal Utility is a measure of change in satisfaction gained from consumption as a result of a change in consumption.
+Total Utility is an aggregate measure of satisfaction gained from consumption, whereas Marginal Utility is a measure of the change in satisfaction gained from consumption as a result of a change in consumption.

 MU(x) = TU(x) – TU(x – 1)